 Another tip if you have an especially curious little one is to have a roll of painters tape or duct tape in your bag.
 With this you can block off a few safety hazards, like light sockets, low drawers and sharp corners.
 With most of mine, we haven’t had to do this as they have stayed away from sockets, etc.

 Avoid the Mess

-BUT you can take steps to keep your space somewhat organized, and when you’re living with a few people in a small space keeping it picked up just helps to keep you sane.
+BUT you can take steps to keep your space somewhat organized, and when you’re living with a few people in a small space, keeping it picked up just helps to keep you sane.

-Travel with a sound machine!!!!
-This is huge for helping everyone to sleep well, no matter if it’s day or night.
-Since we don’t actually use a sound machine, we have apps on our phones and iPad to recreate those sounds.
+Most of the time, we don’t actually use a sound machine, we have apps on our phones and iPad to recreate those sounds.
 You can find free ones easily with a quick search of the iTunes store.

 We’d love to hear all of your tips and tricks when it comes to packing and traveling with little ones in the comments below since we’re always trying to improve our own ways to travel.